- HR guide

 1.4 Discuss possible open claims

-An employment contract’s termination also means that overtime, outstanding bonus payments or and accrued benefits such as leave must be paid.
+An employment contract’s termination also means that overtime, outstanding bonus payments or accrued benefits such as leave must be paid.

 1.5 Clarify the communication of the business exit